algono/clips-ide-vscode/README.md

 - `clips.logLevel`: Sets the log level for the extension (`off` by default).
 Only useful for _testing/debugging_ purposes.

+- `clips.updateViews`: Controls whether views should be automatically updated after each command (`true` by default).

 ![Settings Animation](media/clips-settings.gif)

 ## Release Notes